 A duty schedule is provided by the office.
 Teachers and staff are expected to be at their appointed duty post on time.
 Morning duty begins at 7:45 a.m. and ends at 8:00 a.m.
 Morning duty for Reading Assistants begins at 7:30 a.m. and ends at 8:00 a.m.
 Afternoon duty begins immediately after school.
 Each grade level team will share responsibility for supervision of bus students and walkers.
 Individual teachers will be assigned to one of these specific groups for their grade level.
 Teachers on bus duty must stay with students until the buses are loaded and pull out of the parking lot.
 Teachers supervising walkers must walk their students up the hill to 6th Street and stay with them until their entire group has been picked up.
+Other staff will be assigned to 4th Street Crosswalk duty.
 Changes may be made in supervision duties on a quarterly basis.
 Any changes in the duty schedule must be approved by the principal.